by Paul Hunt – President

 However, if you are an established market player substantially more risk exists.
 Your existing customer base is used to paying full price, at best your savvy loyal customers will feel cheated at worse they will begin to question your regular price structure and push for concessions.
 Depending on the success of the promotion and how sophisticated your competitors are, you also run the risk of depreciating prices in the market when others try to win back lost volume.
 Finally, depending on the positioning of your brand and the related value equation, you could cause long-term damage to your offering.

 Step #2 – Financial Assessment

 So what happens if you do not fall in the enviable position of having high margins – is Groupon not for you?
-Well not exactly, a lot of apt marketers and salespeople will make the case that the promotion will attract incremental long term customers.
+Well not exactly, a lot of apt marketers and salespeople will make the case that the promotion will attract incremental long-term customers.
 To evaluate this look to historical data.
-When you have ran promotions in the past how successful were you in generating long term customers?
+When have you run promotions in the past how successful were you in generating long-term customers?

 Intuitively, do you have an offering that will capture repeat customers after an initial trial?
 How many competitive offers are available?
 Remember this customer came to your door based on a price promotion which sets their reference price; before they buy again they will most likely evaluate the market.